alexcrockett/Jupyter-Playground/yfin_dataset/01-notes files/03_Quart-Range-Notes.md

 ### Further analysis in general

+#### Cleaning data
+- Identify and remove outliers
+- Create variable for data with and without high range companies
+- Reevaluate skew

 #### Correlation
 - Correlations to see how data on range correlates with price
 - Correlations to see how Open and Close prices compare, especially with range as it is defined here